fsharp/fsharp.org/use/mac/index.md

 * [Install Mono 3.0.2 or later](http://www.go-mono.com/mono-downloads/download.html).
 This includes F# 3.0.
 * [Install Xamarin Studio](http://xamarin.com/studio) or [MonoDevelop](http://monodevelop.com)
-* Go to the AddIn Gallery and add the F# AddIn for Xamarin Studio and MonoDevelop ([source](http://fsharp.github.com/fsharpbinding))
+* Go to the AddIn Gallery and add “Language Bindings –> F# Language Binding” and “Mobile Development –> F# Support for Xamarin.Mac Development”

-You can create new projects in Xamarin Studio and MonoDevelop.
-Be sure to retarget them to .NET 4.0.
+You can now create new projects in Xamarin Studio and MonoDevelop.
 Ignore any unresolved FSharp.Core.dll.

 <br />